-1 During the time I was at Princeton Applied Research Corporation, the company briefly marketed a photoacoustic spectrophotometer.
+&lt;sup>1 During the time I was at Princeton Applied Research Corporation, the company briefly marketed a photoacoustic spectrophotometer.
 Several companies offered similar devices during a brief resurgence of devices using the technique in the 1970s that found use primarily in academic research programs.

-Perhaps because of its exotic name, this technology has been explored (or at least suggested) by the following groups: Herriot-Watt University in Edinburgh, Scotland; Richard Caro at Sirraya in San Francisco; the Oulu University in Finland; TRW (now Northrup-Grumman); Fluent Biomedical; Glucon, Or-Nim, and Nexsense, all three based in Israel, and most recently, Samsung Electronics of Korea and researchers at the Zurich Institute for Quantum Electronics in Switzerland, who combined this technique with a quantum cascade laser, along with others at the Institut fur Biophysik in Frankfurt am Main, Germany, In Vivo Noninvasive Monitoring of Glucose Concentration in Human Epidermis by Mid-Infrared Pulsed Photoacoustic Spectroscopy, Anal.
+Richard Caro at Sirraya in San Francisco; the Oulu University in Finland; TRW (now Northrup-Grumman); Fluent Biomedical; Glucon, Or-Nim, and Nexsense, all three based in Israel, and most recently, Samsung Electronics of Korea and researchers at the Zurich Institute for Quantum Electronics in Switzerland, who combined this technique with a quantum cascade laser, along with others at the Institut fur Biophysik in Frankfurt am Main, Germany, In Vivo Noninvasive Monitoring of Glucose Concentration in Human Epidermis by Mid-Infrared Pulsed Photoacoustic Spectroscopy, Anal.
 Chem., 2013, 85 (2), pp 1013-, who also used this combination of techniques.